-Presentation Delivery Criteria Proficient (.50 point) Emerging (.25 point) Unsatisfactory (0 points) Attendance and proper attire Appropriate visual aids Battalion commander and introduced staff were in proper attire All presenting staff included appropriate visual aids supported by appropriate Battalion staff were present and some were in proper attire Presenting staff sometimes included appropriate visual aids supported by appropriate audio/speaking Staff were present but none were in proper attire Staff did not include appropriate visual aids supported by appropriate audio/speaking comments.
-Personal delivery audio/speaking comments.
-Presenting staff established good eye contact and appropriate gestures throughout the presentation; spoke clearly and concisely.
+Presentation Delivery Criteria Proficient (.50 point) Emerging (.25 point) Unsatisfactory (0 points) Attendance and proper attire Battalion commander and introduced staff were in proper attire.
+Battalion staff was present and some were in proper attire.
+Staff was present but none were in proper attire.
+Appropriate visual aids All presenting staff included appropriate visual aids supported by appropriate audio/speaking comments.
+Presenting staff sometimes included appropriate visual aids supported by appropriate audio/speaking comments.
+Staff did not include appropriate visual aids supported by appropriate audio/speaking comments.
+Personal delivery Presenting staff established good eye contact and appropriate gestures throughout the presentation; spoke clearly and concisely.
 Some presenting staff established good eye contact and appropriate gestures throughout the presentation; some staff spoke clearly and concisely.
 Presenting staff did not establish good eye contact, use appropriate gestures, or speak clearly and concisely.
-Response All staff members reacted appropriately to verbal and nonverbal feedback; all staff were knowledgeable about their portion of presentation.
+Response All staff members reacted appropriately to verbal and nonverbal feedback; all staff was knowledgeable about their portion of presentation.
 Some staff members reacted appropriately to verbal and nonverbal feedback; staff was somewhat knowledgeable about their portion of presentation.
-All staff members reacted inappropriately to verbal and non-verbal feedback and were not knowledgeable about their portion of the presentation.
+All staff members reacted inappropriately to verbal and nonverbal feedback and were not knowledgeable about their portion of the presentation.